Check the top menu for each event (more details). There are 5 events to choose from:

 Although the roads are closed there will be emergency services vehicles on the course so please be aware of motorbikes, cars and ambulances travelling on the course.

-Buses will depart from and return to the Travelodge Hobart, corner of Harrington and Macquarie Streets in Hobart.
-Bookings are being taken online when you enter and the cost is $5 each way.
-Buses will also return to the Travelodge Hobart after the event.
+Buses will depart from and return to the Vibe Hotel Hobart, Argyle St Hobart.
+Bookings are being taken online when you enter and the cost is $7 each way or $12 return.
+Buses will also return to the Vibe Hotel Hobart after the event.
 Buses will operate on the following timetable with each trip taking 20 minutes:

-Important: When making your way to Cadbury estate, please allow additional time in your travel, as road closures will be in place for the event and police will be facilitating traffic to Cadbury.
-Plans are in place to give competitors priority in travelling to Cadbury, but please don't leave it to the last minute.
+Important: When making your way to the race precinct, please allow additional time in your travel, as road closures will be in place for the event and police will be facilitating traffic in the area.
+Plans are in place to give competitors priority in travelling to the event, but please don't leave it to the last minute.

 Parking is limited at Cadbury Estate and we encourage participants to allow extra time to get to the race precinct.